How HR is using tech to modernize benefits

-“When we talk about the future of work, there is this tendency to always focus, in my mind, a little bit too much on technology and too little on humanity,” says futurist Stefan Hyttfors.
+“When we talk about the future of work, there is this tendency to always focus, in my mind, a little bit too much on technology and too little on humanity,” says Stefan Hyttfors, acclaimed futurist and author focused on disruptive technologies, behavioral change and next generation leadership.

-Lack of trust, Hyttfors points out, is expensive for business.
-In his talk he will discuss how an “implosion of trust” in institutions across the democratized world can’t necessarily be solved by more technology, but by infusing humanity into that technology.
-I recently spoke to Stefan and here’s a sneak preview of some of the things we can expect to hear from him in Amsterdam.
+Lack of trust, Hyttfors points out, is one of the biggest costs for businesses today.
+An “implosion of trust” in institutions across the democratized world can’t necessarily be solved by more technology, but by infusing humanity into that technology.
+We recently spoke to Stefan and and asked some of the biggest questions around humanity, technology and trust.

 When we’re talking about dealing with this problem, I think it’s very important to understand that this is not a social media problem and it’s not a technology problem, but it’s a trend that has been developing for the past 30 years.

-As we talked about earlier, people have less trust in policymakers, institutions and banks, but we are also seeing a hopeful trend.
-In the last Edelman survey, 7 out of 10 people said that they expect business to be the agent of change.
+Stefan: As we talked about earlier, people have less trust in policymakers, institutions and banks, but we are also seeing a hopeful trend.
 Within corporations today, if we are expecting business leaders to be change agents because politicians are no longer expected to do that, then we will be loyal to leaders who improve social conditions along with economic ones.

 Tesla is a great example of a conscious capitalism brand.
 People stand in line to buy something that’s not even on the market yet, and it’s not because they need a car.
 It’s also because they want to believe in a better tomorrow.